Tuesday, 30 December 2014

 Government interference and restrictions affect the market atmosphere.
 Excessive controls or too much leniency can throw much influence on the operations of the market making it restricted market or free market.

-By market structure, we mean the interconnected characteristics such as the number of buyers and sellers, the volume of transactions, the degree of collusion or secret and illegal understandings or obligations between them, the level of competition and the barriers of entry and exit into business.
-All these things constitute the structure of market.
+By structure, we mean the interconnected characteristics such as the number of buyers and sellers, the volume of transactions, the degree of collusion, or secret and illegal understandings or obligations between them, the level of competition, and the barriers to Entry or Exit into business.
+All these things constitute the structure of any market.

-• Monopoly market also known as Controlled or Command market system
+• Monopoly market, which is also known as a controlled or Command Market System

-• Oligopoly market (where a small group of firms dominate and control the market)
+• Oligopoly market (where a small group of firms dominates and controls the entire market)

-• Perfectly competitive market also known as free market system.
+• Perfect competition market, also known as a free market system.

 • Monopsony market

 A monopoly is a market condition where only one seller controls the whole market in his field.
-As there is no immediate substitute for his product, the buyers have to depend on his firm for that product and thereby, he is able to charge a higher price for his product and earn more profits.
+As there is no immediate substitute for his product, the buyers have to depend on his firm for that particular product, and thereby, he can charge a higher price for his products and earn excessive profits.
 There is no competition at all for his business.

 The salient features of a monopoly market are that it has a single supplier, no competition in market, no substitute for the product, he is sole price maker and profit is the motive.